 Each time you log-in to FlowWorks, you are first presented with the Network Map.
-You can consider the Network Map page as having two views: The 'map view' and the 'site details' view.
+The Network Map page has two views: The Map view and the Site Details view.
 This article describes both.

 |1||Profile Options||Expand this menu to view settings options that pertain to your profile, only.
 You can organize sites and folders the way you wish, manage your password, and securely logout of your FlowWorks account.|

 |2||Primary Navigation||This is your go-to toolbar for navigating through FlowWorks.
 Clicking on any of one of these categories will reveal a list of pertinent tools.
 This is a global toolbar that is always available at the top of your screen regardless of where you are in the application.|